 Sleeves for the dresses were often long and pleated, sometimes with decorative ornamented bands.
 These bands were also used on the lower portions of the dress.
 Women soon began wearing surcoats, which were also worn by males later on.
 Surcoats were large coats wrapped around the upper portion of the robe.

 During the later period of the Middle Ages, the long trails that were worn earlier shortened to a great extent.
 High conical bonnets were also added to the dresses.
 Ruffs and small collars were introduced later on.
+The dresses had relatively lower necklines, which enabled women to wear necklaces as well.

 Thus we see, how fashion in that age was dictated by social status and various other factors associated with the people during this period.